Background

 Again, I refer you to my lecture about identity and memory on this channel.
 It's a lecture if I give to my students.

-So dissociative parts vary in many, many ways in the degree of intrusion in the avoidance of trauma-related cues, in affect regulation, in psychological defenses, in capacity for insight, in response to stimuli, body movements, behaviors, cognitive schemes, attention, attachment styles, sense of self, self-destructiveness, promiscuity, suicidality, flexibility and adaptability in daily life, structural division, autonomy, number of substructures, subjective experience, overt manifestations, dissociative symptoms, all these.
+So dissociative parts vary in many, many ways in the degree of intrusion in the avoidance of trauma-related cues, in affect regulation, in affect regulation, in psychological defenses, in capacity for insight, in response to stimuli, body movements, behaviors, cognitive schemes, attention, attachment styles, sense of self, self-destructiveness, promiscuity, suicidality, flexibility and adaptability in daily life, structural division, autonomy, number of substructures, subjective experience, overt manifestations, dissociative symptoms, all these.

-Consider, for example, dissociative symptoms.
-There are negative symptoms and positive symptoms.
-Negative symptoms have to do with loss, loss of something.
 So you have amnesia, numbness, impaired thinking, loss of skills, loss of needs, wishes, fantasies, loss of motor functions, loss of motor skills, loss of sensation.
 All these are losses.
 Some people have this, some people have that.
-You have positive dissociative symptoms when mental content or functions of one part intrude on another part.

-So this is very, very close to effect, to psychotic disorder, to schizophrenia.
-These people, for example, hear voices.
-The war is so big that the EP uses everything to intrude and to break through the defenses, like the siege, the famous sieges of the Middle Ages, where you had to break through the fortress, fortress walls, you know, with catapults and whatever you had.
-So the EP is using voices, using psychosis to break through the ANP.
+The wall is so big that the EP uses everything to intrude and to break through the defenses, like the siege, the famous sieges of the Middle Ages, where you had to break through the fortress, fortress walls, you know, with catapults and whatever you had.

-Non-volitional behaviors, tics, pains with no reason.
-You have psychoform and somatoform dissociative symptoms.
 Somatoform dissociative symptoms is what Freud used to call convergent symptoms.

 And so we should narrow it a bit.
 Dissociative symptom is a dissociative symptom only if there's a clear evidence that it comes from some dissociative part of the personality.
-And also if the symptom is found in one or some parts of the personality, but never in all of them.

-So if you have a promiscuous woman and in what in, she is always promiscuous.
-Even when she switches as a borderline, for example, she switches between clearly, you know, dissociative parts, she switches from borderline to secondary psychopathal or to narcissist from overt to covert and from covert to collapse.
-I mean, with all these switches in all these situations, she's promiscuous.
+So if you have a promiscuous woman and she is always promiscuous, even when she switches as a borderline, for example, she switches between, you know, dissociative parts, she switches from borderline to secondary psychopath or to narcissist from overt to covert and from covert to collapse.
+I mean, with all these switches in all these situations, she's always promiscuous.
+So that promiscuity is not a dissociative symptom.

 But if she becomes promiscuous only when she switches from borderline to psychopath or only when she switches from overt to covert, that would strongly indicate that it's a dissociative symptom.